A one-hour activity that introduces wax rubbings.

-Is an impression on paper taken from a textured surface This is achieved by placing paper over the texture and using a crayon, charcoal or pencil to create marks on the paper from the texture.
+A rubbing is an impression on paper taken from a textured surface.
+This is achieved by placing paper over the texture and using a crayon, charcoal or pencil to create marks on the paper from the texture.

 What is texture?

-Is the way something feels to touch, so we might say its rough, silky, smooth etc. Ask your child if they have made rubbings before and to explain the process of creating one.
+Texture is the way something feels to touch, so we might say it is rough, silky, smooth etc. Ask your child if they have made rubbings before and to explain the process of creating one.

 1. Before the child makes the face collage, start by letting them experiment making a variety of different rubbings.

 2. Now its time to go out into the garden to collect some textures, these could be a variety of things there is texture all around us.
 The child can collect leaves, stones, small pieces of wood etc. You can also take the paper and crayons outside and use textures like brickwork, decking, paving and fencing.
 Also how about collecting items from inside too like coins, buttons, shells and fabrics etc.

 3. Now ask the children to use the collected textures to make their own rubbings.
 Remember when you are exploring rubbings to place the paper under or over the top of your chosen texture and colour over the texture with a crayon in one direction.
 If you have wax crayons use the side of the crayon rather than the tip to create your rubbings.

 If you have younger children they will enjoy using crayons but you could also use playdough by pressing in or rolling over surfaces to get a textured impression.